Salmon-Computer-Vision/salmon-computer-vision/utils/docs/README-cloning.md

 crontab -e
 ```

-And either replace the URL or add append this, updating the URL:
+And either replace the URL or append this to the bottom, updating the URL with
+what was copied:

 ```
 * * * * * curl -fsS -m 10 --retry 5 -o /dev/null https://hc-ping.com/<ping_url>
 ```

-This will then send a ping every minute
+This will then send a ping every minute to heatlchecks.io.

 Finally, adjust the schedule on healthchecks.io to how long the
 Starlink/Internet connectivity is up using cron expressions, determining which
 hours the Starlink should be on.
+This is because most sites do not have enough
+power to run Starlink for the full 24 hours, so it is usually scheduled to turn
+off at certain night time hours.

 ## Mount Samba Share

-This is only necessary if this will not be the device the external harddisk/SSD
+This is only necessary if this site has more than one camera and this is the
-will be attached to such as it being the second device for a two camera system.
+second or above device and will not directly connect to the external
+harddisk/SSD.
+This will mount the SSD through the local network from the device
+that is connected to the external SSD.

 Create a new file:
 ```bash